Table of Contents

 In a study conducted by Biologist Professor Ron H. Douglas and his team at the City University of London in 2014, it was discovered that cats perceive ultraviolet rays that the human eye cannot detect.
 Just like dogs, fish, reptiles, and a bunch of other mammals, cats can see ultraviolet, just like all other superheroes!

 Naturally, a cat with a great pair of eyes with so many characteristics doesn’t use her pupils only to adjust the light intensity.
+The narrowing and widening pupil is also a tool to communicate with you and other creatures.

-Who knows, maybe he can succumb to his sudden desire to play and plan a paw attack on your feet hanging out from the edge of the duvet!
+By dilating her pupils, the cat can tour the house all night without hitting anything, climb to your bed and lie down at the place most comfortable and closest to you.
+She can even wait beside you and watch you all night.
+Who knows, maybe she can succumb to his sudden desire to play and plan a paw attack on your feet hanging out from the edge of the duvet!

-Regardless of the light, it might be worrying for your cat if there is an unusual change in her environment that she won’t like or is not used to: It might be stressful for your cat if there is a threat from another animal, if she stays hungry and thirsty for a long time, or if the house is empty for a long time and therefore she cannot communicate with anybody.
+Regardless of the light, it might be worrying for your cat if there is an unusual change in her environment that she won’t like or is not used to.
+It might be stressful for your cat if there is a threat from another animal, if she stays hungry and thirsty for a long time, or if the house is empty for a long time and therefore, she cannot communicate with anybody.
+At such times, adverse changes in the body and health are accompanied by a dilated pupil due to an increase in her perception of danger.

-Another example where you can notice that your cat’s pupils are dilated is playtime: While hunting; during an attack or an ambush her excitement increases by nature, so her eyes will open wide and the pupils will dilate to become a full circular shape.
+Another example where you can notice that your cat’s pupils are dilated is playtime.
+While hunting; during an attack or an ambush her excitement increases by nature, so her eyes will open wide and the pupils will dilate to become a full circular shape.
+No problem.
+If you accompany her in the game, this delightful excitement will be good for her and it will be an activity that will entertain both of you and strengthen the bond you have with her.

-If no change in the environment is visible to you, there may be a problem with your cat’s eyes (one or both): Be careful if your cat’s pupils remain enlarged for more than a day!
+If no change in the environment is visible to you, there may be a problem with your cat’s eyes (one or both).
+Be careful if your cat’s pupils remain enlarged for more than a day!
 This may be a sign of disease.

-The light level in the environment may be above average for your cat: For example, the pupils of a cat sitting by the window or walking on the street on a very sunny day contract as much as possible to balance the light intensity.
+The light level in the environment may be above average for your cat.
+For example, the pupils of a cat sitting by the window or walking on the street on a very sunny day contract as much as possible to balance the light intensity.

+There’s no problem with the amount of light, but your cat’s pupils still seem contracted.
+Pay attention to environmental factors.
+Another cat, animal, human, or maybe yourself may have angered your cat!
 I advise you to check if you have been playing with him enough lately, the cleanliness of the sandbox or whether there is tension between another cat coming by the edge of the window and your cat.

 As soon as the problem is resolved, you will immediately notice the relaxation in your cat’s gaze.